The Helion XP boasts an uncooled micro-bolometric matrix 640x480px, at 17 µm, for highly detailed imaging.

 The Flip-up Phone Mount is intended for the fixing a smartphone on a thermal imaging scope Helion.
 When streaming image from Helion via Wi-Fi the smartphone acts as an external display of the thermal scope.
 The Phone Mount is inclinable at various angles and collapsible for travelling position.

-Flat Glass Mount is designed for the fixing of digital and thermal devices equipped with a ¼” tripod mount to various flat surfaces such as a window or automobile glass, paving tile, polished metal, plastic etc. The strong suction cup guarantees reliable fixing.
+Flat Glass Mount is designed for the fixing of digital and thermal devices equipped with a ¼” tripod mount to various flat surfaces such as a window or automobile glass, paving tile, polished metal, plastic etc.

 The Pulsar Nonslip Phone Stand is designed to put a smartphone in a vertical position.
 Non-slip material allows you to securely install it on a horizontal surface or surface with a slight slope, such as car dashboard.